rlax59us/MT3-pytorch/README.md

 # MT3-pytorch for MAESTRO dataset

-This is an unofficial implementation of [SEQUENCE-TO-SEQUENCE PIANO TRANSCRIPTION WITH TRANSFORMERS](https://arxiv.org/abs/2107.09142v1) in pytorch.
+Now, this is an unofficial implementation of [SEQUENCE-TO-SEQUENCE PIANO TRANSCRIPTION WITH TRANSFORMERS](https://arxiv.org/abs/2107.09142v1) in pytorch.

 Converted original model code in [MT3 repository](https://github.com/magenta/mt3/tree/main) from jax to pytorch.

+Later, I will update to extend the model to multi-track and multi-task for implementing the MT3 model with [Slakh2100 dataset](http://www.slakh.com/).

 ## Prerequisite
 First of all, please install the appropriate version of pytorch library.